SDemero/CISC3142/Lab3/README.md

 - INSTRUCTORID : instructor id number
 - TERMID: term is number
 - SECTIONID: section id number
-- GRADE*: grade for course
+- GRADE: grade for course

-*Only the following grades are allowed:
+*The following grades are labaled passing:
 - A+
 - A
 - A-